Milly Santiago

 Milagros "Milly" Santiago is an American politician who served as alderman of the 31st ward of Chicago, Illinois from 2015 to 2019.
 She is a member of the Democratic Party.

 Early life and education

 Milly Santiago was born in Vega Baja, Puerto Rico and moved to Chicago in 1976.
-She soon joined the United States Army Reserve and attended Northeastern Illinois University, earning a bachelor's degree in 1986.
+She soon joined the United States Army Reserve and attended Northeastern Illinois University, earning a Bachelor of Arts in Journalism and Mass Communication in 1986.
 Santiago then worked as a television journalist for Telemundo in Chicago and later as a news anchor for Univision, also in Chicago.
 Santiago left Univision and worked as 26th ward alderman Billy Ocasio's chief of staff in 1993.
 After returning to work for Telemundo as a reporter, she later worked as a communications specialist and manager for the State of Illinois starting in 2008.

 Political career

 Milly Santiago was elected the alderman of the 31st ward on April 7, 2015.
 She received 51% of the vote, defeating incumbent alderman Ray Suarez.
 Santiago was supported by Congressman Luis Gutierrez and Cook County Commissioner Jesús "Chuy" García.

 Santiago lost reelection as alderman in 2019.